Cpanchal1/Chatbot101-with-AWS-Lambda/README.md

 1. A free Webex Teams account
 2. A Webex Teams Desktop or Browser Client
 3. A free-tier Amazon AWS account
-4. Python environment on your laptop
+4. Python environment and a text editor on your laptop

 ## The admin stuff...

 ### Registering for Cisco Webex Teams

 During this lab we will use the Cisco Webex Teams API to both send and receive messages for the ChatBot we are going to build.
 To do that the first thing we do is [register](https://www.webex.com/team-collaboration.html) for a free Webex Teams account.
-Click 'Try Teams free' on the top left corner and complete the sign up process.
+Click **Try Teams free** on the top left corner and complete the sign up process.

 ### Install the Webex Teams client

 Once you've registered you may want to test out Webex Teams by sending and receiving a few messages, as during the lab we'll need to send some messages to the bot we're going to create.
 To do this we need to have a client.
-To download the client, follow to the link: https://www.webex.com/downloads.html and click the download button for the __Webex Teams__ client.
+To download the client, follow to the link: https://www.webex.com/downloads.html and click the download button for the **Webex Teams** client.

 Alternatively you can use the web browser client which can be found at: https://teams.webex.com